Christian Schmidt Brewing Company: Henry F. Ortlieb Brewing Co. (1981–1987)

 Ortlieb's was founded by Trupert Ortlieb, a native of Baden, Germany who fought in the Union Army during the Civil War.
 After the war, Ortlieb opened a saloon in Philadelphia.
 He began brewing his own beer in 1869, after a supplier raised the prices he was charging for beer.
 In 1879, Ortlieb purchased a brewery on Third Street, south of Poplar, in the Northern Liberties section of the city, which he called Victor Brewery.
 His beer was highly regarded by connoisseurs.
 In 1894, Henry F. Ortlieb became president of the firm.
 Under his leadership, production grew from 2,000 barrels a year in 1894 to 30,000 barrels in 1919.

 In 1933, Ortlieb's reportedly had a capacity of 100,000 barrels.
 Ortlieb's grew in the ensuing decades and after Esslinger's brewery closed in 1964, Ortlieb's and Schmidt's were Philadelphia's last two breweries.
 From 1945 to 1969, the company was led by President Joseph T. Ortlieb, the last surviving son of Truppert.
-"Uncle Joe", as he was universally known, began working at the Ortlieb brewery in 1892 and was the oldest brewermaster in the United States before his death at age 89 in 1969.
+"Uncle Joe", as he was universally known, began working at the Ortlieb brewery in 1892 and was the oldest brewmaster in the United States before his death at age 89 in 1969.
 In 1976, Joseph Ortlieb, grandson of Trupert, acquired sole ownership of the company.
 He appeared in radio and television commercials urging Philadelphians to "Try Joe's Beer".
 Ortlieb's was popular in working-class neighborhoods.
 In the late 1970s Joe Ortlieb bucked industry trends by refusing to introduce a light beer, claiming instead that adding three ice cubes to a beer had the same effect.
 In a publicity-generating move, in 1980 Ortlieb distributed 7-ounce bottles of "Ortlieb's Sparkling Carbonated Water" so drinkers could make their own light beer by mixing Ortlieb's water with Ortlieb's beer.

 Ortlieb's sales peaked at 350,000 barrels in 1978.
 In 1979, sales slipped to 280,000 barrels.
 At the end of 1980, it was announced that Schmidt's had purchased Ortlieb's brands and that the Ortlieb brewery would close in March 1981.
 Described as a merger at the time, Joe Ortlieb became a Schmidt's officer.
 Two Ortlieb brands, Sean O'Shaughnessy Boar Head Stout and La Estrella Malta, were never produced by Schmidt's.